 South Australia’s clean marine waters are home to some of the most sought after, premium seafood in the world.
 Our state is viewed as a world leader in fisheries management and sustainability.
 Careful management based on sound research ensures that the health and quality of SA’s marine environments continue to produce fresh, premium, local seafood that is among the cleanest and safest in the world.

-In South Australia, Primary Industries and Regions South Australia (PIRSA) is responsible for the ecologically sustainable development of South Australia’s aquatic resources.
+In South Australia, the Department of Primary Industries and Regions (PIRSA) is responsible for the ecologically sustainable development of South Australia’s aquatic resources.
 It has a range of management controls in place to ensure the long-term health of our fish stocks and viability of our commercial, recreational and Aboriginal traditional fisheries.

 The Fisheries Management Act 2007 and its regulations provide the legislative framework, objectives and guiding principles for the management of fisheries in South Australia.

 - fisheries legislation

 - a management plan that provides the strategic policy framework for the fishery

 - licence conditions for commercial fisheries.

 Each management plan includes ecological, social and economic indicators as a means of reporting on Ecologically Sustainable Development (ESD), now accepted as the foundation for natural resource management in Australia.

 - Regular fishery (stock) assessment reports and status reports by the South Australian Research and Development Institute (SARDI)